 - Reporting certain activities relating to migrant workers, for example, non-attendance, non-compliance or disappearance.

-Also note that SMS users are prohibited from sharing their password with anyone else; this can result in punitive action against you.
+Also note that SMS users are prohibited from sharing their password with anyone else; this could be found to be a breach of the compliance duties.

 Duties to report PBS worker activities